Jesus People USA: Chicago Tribune criticism

 In 2001, the Chicago Tribune published a two-part article primarily critical of the movement, with quotes from several ex-members accusing the group of authoritarian practices.
 One of the JPUSA activities criticized in the article includes "adult spankings," employed after charismatic leader Jack Winters introduced it as a means to heal the "inner child."
 The practice, which lasted approximately four years in the mid-1970s, was abandoned by the group, with leaders citing it as reflective of how "spiritually immature" the group was at the time.

 JPUSA issued a response to the two-part article, found on their website, which accuses the article of "anti-religious bias and cultural intolerance."

 Accusations of sexual abuse

 A lawsuit was filed in January 2014 against JPUSA and its parent denomination, the Evangelical Covenant Church, claiming that children were sexually abused by members of JPUSA and its leadership covered it up for years.
-No Place to Call Home is a documentary that shares the stories of former children of JPUSA members who allegedly were sexually abused.
-As of March 3, 2015, the case had been dismissed for want of prosecution.
+As of March 3, 2015, the court case had been dismissed for want of prosecution.
+That same year, the documentary No Place to Call Home shared the stories of former children of JPUSA members who allegedly were sexually abused.
+Over 70 former members reached out to documentary filmmakers regarding abuse or assault that occurred during their time with the organization. according to the ECC, child safety policies were implemented and legal claims were settled by 2019 In March of 2023, Jesus People released a public statement to those harmed in community.
+The statement includes an apology for the harms committed and also dismissive reactions by some at hearing stories.
+LOVE SONG: No Place To Call Home | Ten Years Later was uploaded in February 2024.
+This follow up documentary includes additional interviews, reflections on the legal process, and calls for restorative justice and healing.
+This description also linked to an open letter demanding urgency and transparency in the accountability process.